-IAF helicopter crash: 13 of 14 people on board dead, CDS Bipin Rawat’s condition not clear
+Chief of Defence Staff Bipin Rawat, 12 others die in IAF chopper crash

-An Indian Air Force helicopter carrying Chief of Defence Staff Bipin Rawat, his wife and 12 others crashed in Tamil Nadu’s Coonoor on Wednesday.
-Thirteen of the 14 people on board have died, Nilgiris collector SP Amrith said.
+The only survivor, an Air Force group captain, is being treated for injuries.

-The Air Force confirmed that Rawat was on board and that an inquiry was underway into the accident.
-Though, there is no official statement about the condition of the chief of defence staff, or his wife Madhulika Rawat.
+The Air Force said that an inquiry on the accident was underway.
+Videos from the crash site showed the helicopter in flames in a densely forested area as rescuers tried to save people.

-Defence Minister Rajnath Singh is expected to brief Parliament about the crash.
-Tamil Nadu Chief Minister MK Stalin said that he would visit the crash site.
+Defence Minister Rajnath Singh is expected to brief Parliament about the crash on Thursday.

 Live updates